 Stress Management Techniques for Happier Employees

-On August 28th, PSA is closing at noon to give employees some “mandatory” rest and relaxation.
-These past few months have been stressful for everyone, so to promote mental health, we’ve put together some simple stress management techniques that can be done anywhere at any time.
+Daily life can be stressful.
+To promote mental health, we’ve put together some simple stress management techniques that can be done anywhere at any time.

 Relaxation is a great way to cope with everyday stress and to ease your mind.
 It is a way to refocus your attention and increase awareness in your mind and body.
 There are numerous types of relaxation techniques, so take some time to explore different methods to find what works best for you.
 By frequently practicing your relaxation methods of choice, you can improve your mental, emotional, and physical health.